Duckworth Lewis Calculator

 229runs, we see that the match is a draw, according to the Duckworth Lewis algorithm.

 Calculating this result manually using the resources table, we first lookup the resources

 Team 2 couldn't use.
-They had 5 overs left, after losing 6 wickets, which corresponds to 14.3% resources.
+They had 5 overs left after losing 6 wickets, corresponding to 14.3% of resources.
 Therefore,

 Team 2 used